 Our favorite Walmart Black Friday deals to shop right now, PS5 included

+Heading to Walmart IRL?
 The Walmart Black Friday sale will launch in-store on Nov.
 26 at 5 a.m. local time.
+Some sale items are sold online only.
+Walmart will be closed on Thanksgiving, Nov.
+25.

+Keep reading to find out which items you won't be seeing on shelves.

 Deals aside, with supply chain issues looming large over the holiday season, you may want to start your shopping now.
 Some of the hottest toys of 2021 have sold out already, and stores may not have consistent availability of the items you're shopping for this year, especially if you procrastinate.